Codeer-Software/Friendly/README.md

 //[Codeer.Friendly.FriendlyOperationException]
 //Communication with the application failed.
-//The target applcation may be unreachable or you may be trying to send
+//The target application may be unreachable or you may be trying to send
 //data that cannot be serialized.
 ```
 This happens because the Window class cannot be serialized. <br>